Choosing Your Child's Healthcare Provider

 Will your child see the same provider for all visits?

 What happens if your child gets sick during the night or on weekends?
 Whom do you call?

-As you talk with the healthcare provider and the office staff, you will develop a sense of whether they have the same philosophy of child raising as you do.
+As you talk with the provider and the office staff, you'll get a sense of whether they have the same philosophy of child raising as you do.
 You can also talk with other parents to find out their experiences and recommendations.

-The American Academy of Pediatrics offers a referral service for help in finding a qualified healthcare provider or specialist.
+The American Academy of Pediatrics offers a referral service for help in finding a qualified PCP or specialist.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.